01-edu/public/docs/setup_of_external_repo.md

 **Note**: If you do not wish students from other events to be selected for matches in this new event. in the children attributes of the module,

-- Add `matchWhere` as a `FUNCTION`
+- Add `matchWhere` as a `FUNCTION`.
-- Set its value to `USERINEVENT`
+- Set its value to `USERINEVENT`.
   This attribute will isole the event during matches to the user of the event.
-- Add this `Div-custom` as a child in your campus object
+- Add this `Div-custom` as a child in your campus object.
-- Go to event, and launch the event `yourcampus/Div-custom`
+- Go to event, and launch the event `yourcampus/Div-custom`.
 - Add yourself and other testing accounts to the newly launched event.
-- Test your subject by creating a group and launching an audit.
-  If the paths are correctly inputed and your repository is correctly publicly published on GitHub pages, you will see your subject and your audit in the platform.
+- Test your subject by creating a group and launching an audit If the paths are correctly inputed and your repository is correctly publicly published on GitHub pages, you will see your subject and your audit in the platform.

 ## Setup of your Docker repository